Right, this one is really, really good.

 This is also the only Marley so far that remotely approaches being terrifying.
 I suggest skipping to 3.40 in the clip below.

-I’m going to draw another Citizen Kane parallel here; Scrooge’s relationship with Fezziwig is expanded and we learn that Mr Jorkin, pictured below on the left, wants to first buy Fezziwig’s firm.
-He is unsuccessful but then manages to recruits Scrooge after flattering his intelligence.
+I’m going to draw another Citizen Kane parallel here; during TGOCPast we learn that Mr Jorkin, pictured below on the left, wants to first buy Fezziwig’s firm.
+He is unsuccessful but then manages to recruit Scrooge after flattering his intelligence.
 Scrooge’s relationship with Fezziwig, his trusted and benevolent employer, is ruined forever.

-This is very similar to the bit in Citizen Kane where Charles forfeits family and love for wealth and prospects.
-The bit as in, y’know, all of it.
+Remember the bit Citizen Kane where Charles continually forfeits family for wealth in the name of ambition?
 The difference here is that Scrooge’s failures in life are entirely of his own doing and were not set in stone from his youth.